K1S0/Casper-The-Friendly-Hackathon-/README.md

-5- Learn to Delegate and Undelegate on the Casper Testnet.
-Check out these instructions.
+5- Learn to Delegate and Undelegate on the Casper Testnet